 We begin the class with a brief secure-by-design and strategy session.
 Next, understanding how and when to audit code is key for both developers and hackers.
 Students learn to zero in on the important components.
 Automated tools are employed, but auditing source manually is the key, since verifying results is a required skill even when using automated tools.
 Spotting and fixing bugs is the focus.

 Dynamic investigation of web, mobile, and APIs requires skills with tools like burp.
 While hunters for bugs in core code (C/C++), often use fuzzing: a runtime method for weeding out or finding exploitable bugs.
 Both techniques are used by a growing number of product and security organizations.

 Another technique hackers use to uncover bugs is reverse software.
 Managed (.net) and unmanaged code (C and C++) are covered.
-The IDA pro tool is taught and used throughout.
-Other tools like Binary Ninja are shown as well.
+Ghidra and IDA pro are taught and used throughout.
 Calling conventions, Assembly-to-C, identifying and creating structures, RTTI reconstruction, etc. are covered.
-Students will see IDA’s more advanced features such as flirt/flare, scripting, and plug-ins.
+Students will use more advanced reversing features such as scripting.